Skip to main content

 About the CARE Fund

-The Employee Emergency CARE Fund offers financial assistance to faculty and staff who have experienced a non-recurring sudden or emergency-related financial hardship due to an unforeseen or unavoidable event.
-It is funded almost entirely thanks to the generous donations of faculty and staff.
+The Employee Emergency CARE Fund offers financial assistance to faculty and staff who have directly experienced a non-recurring sudden or emergency-related financial hardship due to an unforeseen or unavoidable event.
+Learn more about the CARE fund.

 Apply for a CARE Fund Grant